Sai-Nikhith-Boddu/Weather_Advisor-Boddu-Sai-Nikhith/submission/reflection.md

-# Reflection – AI Weather Advisor Project
+# Reflection – AI Weather Advisor Application

 The project is about developing a Weather Advisor Application.
 It combined software design, API integration, and user experience development.
 The project began with a simple idea on creating an app that provided weather forecasts, but evolved into a responsive, interactive platform that interprets user questions and displays real-time data through visual charts.